 Remember, the more traffic you get the more money you can potentially make from a website.

-Sometimes social media can be easier to attract than search engine traffic (at least in the short term) and in turn increase the revenue of their money-making website.
+Sometimes social media can be easier to get traffic from than search engines (at least in the short term) and in turn increase the revenue of their money-making website.

-You can get website visitors from Facebook, Twitter, Pinterest, Instagram, Youtube, Reddit, and many other social media platforms.
+You can get site visitors from Facebook, Twitter, Pinterest, Instagram, Youtube, Reddit, Quora, and many other social media platforms.

 When it comes to Pinterest you should be regularly adding “pins” to your board and re-pinning others from other boards.

 Obviously, this is not meant to be a complete guide for social media traffic, but you can get one strategy that worked really well for me to quickly build a Facebook fanbase here.